Maralinga Tjarutja: Ecology and cultural beliefs

 The term maralinga is not of local origin.
 It is a term chosen from the Garig or Garik dialect of the now-extinct Northern Territory Ilgar language, signifying "field of thunder/thunder", and was selected to designate the area where atomic bomb testing was to be undertaken by the then Chief Scientist of the Department of Supply, W. A. S. Butement.
 The land was covered in spinifex grasses and good red soil (parna wiru) furnishing fine camping.

-Waterholes (kapi) have a prominent function in their mythology: they are inhabited by spirit children and thought of as birth places, and control of them demarcate the various tribal groups.
+Waterholes (kapi) have a prominent function in their mythology: they are inhabited by spirit children and thought of as birthplaces, and control of them demarcate the various tribal groups.
 According to Ronald Berndt, one particular water snake, Wanampi, tutelage spirit over native doctors, whose fertility function appears to parallel in some respects that of the Rainbow serpent of Arnhem Land myth, was regarded as the creator of these kapi, and figured prominently in male initiation ceremonies.